KavinPalanichamy/kavinpalanichamy.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a final-year Mechatronics student with a passion for robotics and automation.
-I have a strong foundation in programming and designing robotic systems, with proficiency in Python, C, and C++.
-My hands-on experience includes developing software for UWB-based indoor positioning systems, programming PLCs, and designing mechanical solutions using 3D printing and Autodesk Inventor.
+I'm a final-year Mechatronics student passionate about robotics and automation.
+I have a solid foundation in software development, focusing on designing robotic systems, and I'm proficient in Python, C, and C++.
+Additionally, I am skilled in mechanical design and prototyping.

-Having completed internships at companies like Desion GmbH and Łukasiewicz – PIAP, I have honed my skills in automation and robotic applications.
+Having completed internships at companies like Desion GmbH and Łukasiewicz – PIAP, I have had the chance to improve my skills in automation and robotic applications.
 I am particularly interested in exploring innovative solutions that integrate hardware and software to enhance robotic capabilities.
-I am excited to start my career as a Robotics and Automation engineer in January 2025 and am eager to contribute to projects that push the boundaries of technology.